Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 Our goals for this lesson are to:

 - Explore more query functionality made available by Flask-SQLAlchemy
-- What are query strings and query parameters
+- Define query strings and query parameters
-- How to access query parameters within our Flask app
+- Implement accessing query parameters within our `hello-books-api` Flask app.

 ## Branches